 Although it started as a regional holiday, Clevelanders have taken the custom with them as they moved around the country.
 Today, Ohio still tops the list in sales of Sweetest Day cards, but other states on the top ten list include California, Texas, and Florida.
 Over the years, the holiday has evolved into a day to celebrate romantic love, similar to Valentine's Day.

-Typical Sweetest Day activities include going out to dinner at a special restaurant or giving chocolates, flowers, or greeting cards.
+Typical Sweetest Day activities include going out to dinner and sipping wine at a special restaurant or giving chocolates, flowers or greeting cards.
 Indeed anything "special" is an apt gift or activity for Sweetest Day.